rizkyalviandra/deploy-command/readme.md

-Make deploying to github easier
+Make deploying to github easier for linux or unix